-The facts that were presented before us were disheartening especially when informed about the Great Pacific Garbage Patch; the world’s largest ‘landfill’ which is estimated to be two times the size of Texas (LA Times, 2006).
+During a lecture, the facts that were presented before me were disheartening especially when informed about the Great Pacific Garbage Patch; the world’s largest ‘landfill’ which is estimated to be two times the size of Texas (source: LA Times, 2006).
 The vortex was founded in 1997 by Captain Charles Moore and resembles a plastic sea-soup.
+Plastic constitutes 90% of all trash floating in the world’s oceans (source: LA Times, 2006).
+About 80% of debris in the Great Pacific Garbage Patch comes from land, much of which is plastic bags, bottles and various other consumer products all of which present numerous hazards to marine life, fishing and tourism.

-It was difficult for our small Pez Maya community to believe that we could make a difference to this astronomical problem, however by making the following changes to our daily routines we learnt that we could make a difference:
+It was difficult for me to believe that I could make a difference to this astronomical problem, however by making the following changes to my daily routine I learnt that we could make a difference:

-4. Look at what you’re buying and chose stuff with less packaging
+4. Look at what you’re buying and chose products with less packaging.

 5. Do not use glad wrap and avoid Tupperware – try and save glass jars and use these instead.